jdasfd/withncbi_note/note/Pseudomonas.md

         xargs cat |
         mash sketch -k 21 -s 100000 -p 8 - -I "${strain}" -o ${strain}
 done
+# mash sketch
+# -k <int>: k-mer 21
+# sketch size: each 100000 will have at most this many non-redundant min-hashes
+# -I <path>: ID field for sketch of reads (instead of first sequence ID)

 mash triangle -E -p 8 -l <(
     cat ../strains.lst | parallel echo "{}.msh"
     ) \
     > dist.tsv
+# mash triangle [options] <seq1> [<seq2>] ...
+# Estimate the distance of each input seq to every other input seq.
+# Outputs a lower-triangular distance matrix in relaxed Phylip format.
+# input files can be fasta or fastq, gzipped or not, or .msh
+# -E: output edge list instead of Phylip matrix
+# -l: list input, lines in each <query> specify paths to seq files, one per line

 # fill matrix with lower triangle
 tsv-select -f 1-3 dist.tsv |